Anujapawar81/Multiple-linear-regression-Prj-4-Toyota-Corola-/README.md

 **Introduction**

-The objective of this project is to predict the price of a car model using a dataset containing various columns, including "Price," "Age_08_04," "KM," "HP," "cc," "Doors," "Gears," "Quarterly Tax," and "Weight."
+The objective of this project is to predict the price of a car model using a dataset containing various columns, including "Price," "Age_08_04," "Km," "Hp," "cc," "Doors," "Gears," "Quarterly Tax," and "Weight."
 This report outlines the methodology and steps taken to achieve this objective.

 **Data Preprocessing**